project-oak/transparent-release/docs/fuzzbinder.md

 fuzzing claims) that are intended to help reason about the security of the binary.
 This is particularly valuable for projects where fuzzing criteria are included in the release-readiness criteria.

-The reason behind using fuzzing is that it is an automated testing technique for vulnerability detection using generated malformed inputs to trigger unwanted behaviors and find bugs in binaires.
-Therefore, fuzzing statistics and metrics that can be automatically generated are good candidates to reason about the security of a binary given that enough fuzzing effort is spent.
+Fuzzing is an automated testing technique for vulnerability detection using generated malformed inputs to trigger unwanted behaviors and find bugs in binaries.
+Therefore, fuzzing statistics and metrics can be automatically generated, and are good candidates to reason about the security of a binary given that enough fuzzing effort is spent.

-[OSS-Fuzz](https://github.com/google/oss-fuzz) is a continuous fuzzing platform for open source software that uses [ClusterFuzz](https://github.com/google/clusterfuzz) which is a scalable fuzzing infrastructure, and is used for about 650 open source projects.
-This platform is useful in this context since it generates a lot of metadata per project per day per fuzzer (~2MB) to give insights to the developers on how to improve the fuzz-targets of their open source projects to detect more bugs.
-This automatically generated metadata is indeed useful to extract fuzzing statistics and metrics that can be included in the fuzzing claims.
+[OSS-Fuzz](https://github.com/google/oss-fuzz) is a continuous fuzzing platform for open source software that uses [ClusterFuzz](https://github.com/google/clusterfuzz), a scalable fuzzing infrastructure.
+It is used to fuzz about 650 open source projects.
+This platform is useful in this context since it generates ~2MB of metadata per project per day per fuzzer to give insights to the developers on how to improve the fuzz-targets of their open source projects to detect more bugs.
+Indeed, this automatically generated metadata is useful for extracting statistics and fuzzing metrics that can be included in fuzzing claims.

 ## Design